 - Other Resources (Community resources, free/reduced price internet, free textbooks and course materials, stress management resources, health insurance)

-All courses will be held online until at least April 5.
-When possible, classes will be held in an online format at the same times as your normally scheduled classes would have been.
+For ONLINE, HYBRID, LRON, and OLCR classes, students will use Blackboard for their courses.
 Please log into Blackboard as soon as possible to prepare for online learning.
 Instructions for logging into Blackboard can be found here.
 It would be beneficial, for success in online courses, to have a fairly good (robust) PC, Macintosh Computer, Laptop, or mobile device (like an iPad or tablet) with good speakers, microphones, or headset with speaker and microphone.

 - Visit our Online Learning website for Blackboard tutorials and technical help while classes are being held online.
 Contact Distance Learning staff if you need more help at email@example.com.